Preprocess Custom Reference Expression Data for Web App

 └── ...

-Cell Ranger count (not Cell Ranger multi) configured
+for Cell Ranger count, not Cell Ranger

 extdata_path <- system.file("extdata", package = "perturbplan")

-raw_data <- reference_data_preprocessing_10x(
+preprocessed_data <- reference_data_preprocessing_10x(

 path_to_top_level_output = extdata_path,

-path_to_run_level_output = "cellranger_tiny", # Only read subfolder cellranger_tiny
+path_to_run_level_output = "cellranger_tiny",

 #> List of 3